If You Liked This Post, Please Subscribe For Weekly Updates 🙂

-When you are disabled making friends is really hard because a lot of people think they understand it so they ingore your challenges, try to cure you, or refuse to be friends with you because they think the cure is as simple as be more postive!
-When a disabled person tells you that we cannot be cured we are not being negative but it is the truth and it drives us mad when people tell us if we changed out mindset our chronic condition would go away because honestly if that was possible pain and disabilty would not be a thing since we would know how to solve it.
+When you are disabled making friends is really hard because a lot of people think they understand it, so they ignore your challenges, try to cure you, or refuse to be friends with you because they think the cure is as simple as be more positive!
+When a disabled person tells you that we cannot be cured we are not being negative, but it is the truth, and it drives us mad when people tell us if we changed our mindset our chronic condition would go away because honestly if that was possible pain and disability would not be a thing since we would know how to solve it.
 I have always struggled to make and keep friends because all the judgement and shame you face when you are disabled.
-In this post I talk about my struggles with friendships and what I do now that has helped me build realtionships without judgement.
-The sad reality is people will judge you as a disabled person before even knowing and unfornately there is nothing you can do about it!
+In this post I talk about my struggles with friendships and what I do now that has helped me build relationships without judgement.
+The sad reality is people will judge you as a disabled person before even knowing and unfortunately there is nothing you can do about it!